What is Cohousing?

 I’ve been involved in the world of cohousing since 1992.
 I’d heard about cohousing from several sources, and saw it as a great way to enjoy a place of my own without being isolated from others, the perfect mix of autonomy and community.
 During these years, it’s been a wonderful way for me to live.

 I served for eight years on the Board of Directors of the Cohousing Association of the United States.
-In the Community Directory of the Cohousing Association's website, you'll find a list of and contact information for all the cohousing communities in the United States (Information about Canadian cohousing can be found here.)
+In the Community Directory of the Cohousing Association’s website, you’ll find a list of and contact information for all the cohousing communities in the United States.
+Information about Canadian cohousing can be found here.
+The Foundation for Intentional Community (FIC) can be found here.
 (An intrepid traveler, as of mid-2009 I had visited 68 of over 100 established communities in the US, and 4 in British Columbia!).
-The Coho/US site has a good FAQ on cohousing, announcements of cohousing events, and much, much more.
+All three sites have a wealth of information for community seekers.
+FIC is offering some of the best events and online courses.